|Introduction | Sustainability Factors | Content Categories | Format Descriptions | Contact|

 Conversion between PPTX and ODP: Acknowledging the interest in whether conversion between OOXML and ODF (OpenDocument Format) files could be reliable, ISO started a work item to explore this issue.
 ISO/IEC TR 29166:2011 Information technology -- Document description and processing languages -- Guidelines for translation between ISO/IEC 26300 and ISO/IEC 29500 document formats is the output of that expert working group.
 The report documents the challenges of translation between OOXML and ODF formats, including the presentation formats, based on the standards as documented at the time.
 This report, available from ITTF, describes features and functionality for the three primary types of office document and characterizes the translatability of features and functions as high, medium, or low.
 The challenges are significant since the two formats use different underlying models.
 Although a presentation consisting of simple slides with textual lists can be effectively converted, a round-trip to an identical document should never be expected.
 Display differences will be common after conversion, many of no semantic significance, but resulting in visual differences.
 Among the features that are particularly problematic for conversion, and could lead to problems of more substance, are:

-Note that versions of ODP that have been introduced into Apache Open Office or LibreOffice, but not yet been approved through ISO, may mitigate some of these conversion problems.
+Note that newer versions of ODP have been introduced into Apache Open Office or LibreOffice, and ODF 1.2 was approved by ISO in 2015.
+Use of the newer versions may mitigate some of these conversion problems.
 When converting from PPTX to ODP, it is important to be aware of which version of ODP is being used as the target format.
 PowerPoint 2013 uses OASIS ODF 1.2 for ODP export.
-Microsoft documents how it handles features that do not correspond when the Save As .odp feature is used in Differences between the OpenDocument Presentation (.odp) format and the PowerPoint (.pptx) format.
+Microsoft documents how it handles features that do not correspond when the Save As .odp feature is used in Supported Features in OpenDocument Presentation (.odp) Format.
 Also of relevance in relation to fidelity of conversion is whether a document includes any of the new features introduced in versions of PowerPoint since 2007 and marked up using the Markup Compatibility and Extensibility namespace (MCE/OOXML_2012).
 Microsoft has documented these extensions in [MS-PPTX]: PowerPoint (.pptx) Extensions to the Office Open XML File Format and [MS-ODRAWXML]: Office Drawing Extensions to Office Open XML Structure.
 Among features added since Office 2007 are new transition types and chart styles, "bookmarks" for controlling embedded audio and/or video, support for InkML (to represent hand-drawn objects), and the ability to store original raster images and processing parameters for corrections and effects applied.

 The original PPTX specification was published in ECMA-376, Part 1 in 2006.
-Between then and 2012, the main change to the specification for PresentationML and DrawingML has been the split between the Strict specifications (as defined in Part 1) and the Transitional (as defined in Part 4 in conjunction with Part 1).
+Between then and 2016, the main change to the specification for PresentationML and DrawingML was the split between the Strict specifications (as defined in Part 1) and the Transitional (as defined in Part 4 in conjunction with Part 1).
 A key aspect of this split was that all use of VML was eliminated from the Strict specification.
-Editions of ISO/IEC 29500 and ECMA 376 between 2008 and 2012 related to PresentationML and DrawingML have primarily been corrections and clarifications.
+Changes to ISO/IEC 29500 and ECMA 376 between 2008 and 2016 related to PresentationML and DrawingML have primarily been corrections and clarifications.
 The chronology of editions specifying PPTX/OOXML_2012 is: